 LIC Jeevan Labh – In Short

-Once you decide on which policy term you want to invest in for, you will be intimated with the premium you have to pay, which further depends on age of the person to be insured and sum assured opted for.
+Once you decide on which policy term you want to invest in for, you will be intimated with the premium you have to pay, which further depends on the age of the person to be insured and the sum assured opted for.

 You keep paying the premiums for defined premium paying term, and stay invested till policy term, then you will get maturity benefit as Sum assured plus all accrued reversionary bonuses and final additional bonus ( If any).
 Unfortunately if you die before completion of policy term, then your policy nominee will receive the Sum assured plus all accrued reversionary bonuses.

-If your policy premium is 10% or less of the policy sum assured then your premiums are eligible to be claimed under section 80C benefit and also the maturity amount you get will be tax free u/s 10(10)d.
+If your policy premium is 10% or less of the policy sum assured then your premiums are eligible to be claimed under section 80C benefit and also the maturity amount you get will be tax-free u/s 10(10)d.